 Click HERE to download and print the 2019-2020 Registration form

 Click HERE to download and print the 2019-2020 Financial Assistance Form

 What is PAL?

-Parents Alternative to Latchkey (PAL) is a fully licensed and independent before and after childcare program operating in the York Public school district.
+Parents Alternative to Latchkey (PAL) is a fully licensed and independent before and after school childcare program operating in the York Public school district.
 PAL’s goal is to provide a safe, comfortable and nurturing environment.
-Our staff uses positive reinforcement and encourages the children to respect one another and are fully trained in CPR/First Aid.
+Our staff uses positive reinforcement and encourages the children to respect one another.

 Our MissionParent’s Alternative to Latchkey provides safe and affordable before and after school care to local working families.